chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/pattern-matching.md

     Console.WriteLine($"The first element of a three-item list is {first}."); // The first element of a three-item list is 1.
 ```

-Use a slice pattern to match only elements at the start or end of a sequence:
+Use a slice pattern to match only elements at the start or end of a sequence.
+The range pattern `..` matches any sequence of zero or more elements:
 ```cs
 Console.WriteLine(new[] { 1, 2, 3, 4, 5 } is [> 0, > 0, ..]);  // True
 Console.WriteLine(new[] { 1, 1 } is [_, _, ..]);  // True